hunterf2278/sep10-freedom-project/blog/entry01.md

 ## Engineering Design Process:

 I am currently in the first and the second stage of this engineering design process, the first part was to choose a topic that we are most passionate about.
-Then we have to identify a problem, the problem that I want to solve is that **there are so many possibilties of unexplored technology which could help improve a person's writing**.
+Then we have to identify a problem, the problem that I want to solve is that **there are so many possibilties of unexplored technology that could help improve a person's writing**.
 The second stage of this process is to use websites and articles to help me research technology that we already have, and tehcnology that could be invented to help a young inspired writer.
 I will also make sure to get feedback from my peers so that I can get a new perspective on the sitiuation, which will help me further refine my research and my overall project.

 ## Skills: